4.6 of 14 Ratings

-A 73-year-old man presented to the emergency department with acute substernal chest pain that began a few hours ago.
-The pain was described as a “pressure” that radiated to his left arm.
+A 73-year-old man presents to the emergency department with acute substernal chest pain that began a few hours ago.
+The pain is described as a “pressure” that radiates to his left arm.
 His past medical history is significant for hypertension and hyperlipidemia.
 He is on chlorthalidone for his hypertension and simvastatin for hyperlipidemia.
 He has a 30 pack-year history of smoking and drinks 1-2 beers on weekends.
-His EKG showed 2-mm ST elevations in the anterior precordial leads and he was given the proper medications and sent for emergency revascularization.
-Seven days later, he developed dyspnea that worsened in the supine position.
-Bibasilar crackles were heard on pulmonary auscultation.
-Cardiac exam revealed a new 3/6 holosystolic murmur best heard at the left sternal border.
+His EKG shows ST depressions in the anterior precordial leads and he is given the proper medications and sent for emergency revascularization.
+Seven days later, he develops dyspnea that worsens in the supine position.
+Bibasilar crackles are heard on pulmonary auscultation.
+Cardiac exam reveals a new 3/6 holosystolic murmur best heard at the apex with radiation to midsternum.
 What is the most likely etiology of this patient’s new symptoms?

 Ventricular wall aneurysm

 Papillary muscle rupture

 A 76-year-old male with a history of diabetes, hypertension, and CAD presents to the emergency department with shortness of breath and altered mental status.
 On physical exam, his BP is 85/40 mmHg and a V/VI crescendo-decrescendo systolic ejection murmur is heard that is immediately preceded by a click.
 Concerned about a cardiac pathology, the emergency medicine physician immediately obtains an EKG.
 Reading the EKG, she states that the EKG reading in combination with the cause of his murmur was most likely causing his current presentation.
 Which figure most likely represents the EKG of this patient?